pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

         return "Error importing data to Xero: " + response.text
 ```

-Note that in the above script, the journal import is contained within the ```.upload()``` function.
-This is due to the fact that we have setup our VBA code to call functionS, but not run entire Python scripts.
+As mentioned above, the journal import is now contained within the ```.upload()``` function.
+This is due to the fact that we have setup our VBA code to call functions, but not to run entire Python scripts.
 Save the .py file and exit.
-We have everything setup now.
+The setup is now complete.

 Go back to the Excel workpaper and populate the table with the accounts and amounts you wish to post - refer Xero's Chart of Accounts for details.
 Click on the "Upload" button and let the script execute.